2nd Marine Infantry Parachute Regiment

-The 2nd Marine Infantry Parachute Regiment (2^{e} Régiment de Parachutistes d'Infanterie de Marine, 2^{e} RPIMa) is an airborne regiment of the French Army created in 1947.
+The 2nd Marine Infantry Parachute Regiment (2^{e} Régiment de Parachutistes d'Infanterie de Marine, 2^{e} RPIMa) is an airborne regiment of the Troupes de Marine created in 1947.
 The regiment is heir to the traditions of the 2nd Colonial Commando Parachute Battalion 2eB.C.C.P.
 As of 2008, the regiment is stationed at Saint-Pierre, Réunion.

 History

 In 1947, the 2nd Colonial Commando Parachute Battalion 2eB.C.C.P was posted to Indochina, combat engaging until 1953 in two rounds (1947-1949 and 1950-1953), being cited three times at the orders of the armed forces.

 In 1954, the 2nd Colonial Parachute Battalion 2e BPC was moved to Morocco and was then subsequently dissolved on July 31, 1955.

 In 1955, the regiment was redesignated as the 2nd Colonial Parachute Regiment 2e RPC by regrouping the dissolved components of the 1e BPC, 5e BPC and 8e BPC and then in 1958, designated again as the 2nd Marine Infantry Parachute Regiment.
 The unit served from 1955 until 1962 in North Africa with the 10th Parachute Division.
 On 5 November 1956, the unit jumped in the second wave of the French/British attack on the Suez Canal over Port Said and was cited at the orders of the armed forces.

 In July 1961, the regiment jumped over Bizerte and broke the Tunisian siege of the French airport installations.
 The regiment was then dissolved on 5 July 1962 and recreated 1 January 1965 in Ivato, Madagascar from the 5th Marine Infantry Parachute Battalion (5e BPIM).

 The regiment was then transferred to Reunion in 1973.
 Since then, the regiment has participated in various operations: Djibouti (1993/1994), Comoros (1990), Rwanda (1994) and Comors (1995/1996).

 In May and October 2009 the regiment performed a parachute jump and participated in a major military exercise in the Bay of Saint-Paul with GAM (Groupe d'assaut par mer).